 Once you've gone through this procedure once, you can repeat it to create apps for all your commonly used sites that might be better served with their own icon in the dock and in your application switching.
 The separate profiles also means that you could have, for example, multiple versions of Gmail that automatically stayed logged in to different accounts.
 If you run across any problems with the scripts, feel free to let me know in the comments and I'll try to help out.

-In the comments of this post, Mait Vilbiks posted a version of this same idea using AppleScript, which you can download from here:
+In the comments of this post (back when we had a comment section), Mait Vilbiks posted a version of this same idea using AppleScript, which you can download from here: